 - Arabis — will find information about the genus Arabis.

 - Arabis alpina — search results will be limited to the given species only.

 After having typed 3 characters, you'll be provided with suggestions from the database.

-In the most recent overview, the mustard family comprises 3660 species classified in 321 genera (Al-Shehbaz 2012).
-The family-wide evolutionary framework currently consists of 49 tribes defined as monophyletic lineages.
-Only 20 genera have not yet been assigned to one of these tribes (Al-Shehbaz 2012), in most cases because plant material suitable for molecular systematic approaches is not readily available.
+As currently delimited, the mustard family comprises 3977 species classified in 341 genera (original data).
+The family-wide evolutionary framework currently consists of 52 tribes.
+Eleven genera have not yet been assigned to one of these tribes, in most cases because plant material suitable for molecular systematic approaches is not available.

-The mustard family belongs to the order Brassicales (core eudicots, Rosids) with three families grouped to “core Brassicales” (e.g., Beilstein et al. 2010): Brassicaceae, Cleomaceae, Capparaceae (4440 species in total) and additional 14 plant families with much lower total species number (245 species in total, Stevens 2001).
+The mustard family belongs to the order Brassicales (core eudicots, Rosids) with three families grouped to “core Brassicales” (e.g., Beilstein et al., 2010): Brassicaceae, Cleomaceae, Capparaceae (approximately 4475 species in total) and additional 14 plant families with much lower total species number (245 species in total; Stevens, 2001).

-In the past, systematics, taxonomy and evolution of the Brassicaceae have long been controversial because the generic boundaries are often poorly delimited and attempts to group species diversity at higher order and combining genera to so-called tribes resulted in various artificial concepts.
-These difficulties resulted in a lack of agreement on the number and boundaries of tribes and genera and gave rise to several contradicting classification systems which have been proposed during the past two centuries (for review refer to Warwick et al. 2010).
+Systematics, taxonomy and evolution history of the Brassicaceae have long been controversial because the generic boundaries are often poorly delimited and attempts to group species diversity at higher order and combining genera into monophyletic groups (present-day concept of tribes) resulted in various artificial concepts.
+These difficulties resulted in a lack of agreement on the number and boundaries of tribes and genera and gave rise to several contradicting classification systems which have been proposed during the past two centuries (for review, refer to Warwick et al., 2010).
 As an important consequence of this past taxonomic history there is a major lack in comprehensive and easily accessible information on tribal and generic placement, which we aim to solve with BrassiBase.